 It’s not uncommon for a dog to eat off large portions of the cob or even gulp down the whole cob.
 This can lead to a gastrointestinal obstruction or injury since a dog can’t fully break down the cob and the size of the cob is typically too big to pass through the rest of his gastrointestinal tract.
 With the risk of a gastrointestinal injury, you will see medium and small dogs affected the most although a large dog can also be affected.

 It can also cause a choking hazard, and, if it does pass, it will come through almost intact along with his poop.
 Both blockages and choking are serious issues and could be life-threatening conditions.
 So, it’s important that dogs are not given corncobs to eat or chew on.
+Instead, stick with corn removed from the cob or just regular dog food.
+You’ll also want to make sure corn cobs stay out of your dog’s reach when you’re not able to watch.

 How Dangerous is it for a Dog to Eat a Corn Cob?